TD Ameritrade vs Morgan Stanley

 Extra Services

-Dividend Reinvestment Plan: All four of them have one.
+Dividend Reinvestment Plan: All four have it.

-Fully-Paid Stock Lending: Ditto.
+Fully-Paid Stock Lending: All four have this feature.

-Winner: Pretty close between Fidelity and Schwab
+Winner: Close call between Fidelity and Schwab

 Recommendations